What Happens if You Steal Time at Work?

 Time theft can happen in a variety of ways.
 For your company’s HR department to assess the scale of the issue it is essential to carry out an accurate investigation into the habits of employees.
 Here are just some of the ways in which employees steal time:

-- Inflating their timesheet by punching into time card apps several minutes before starting work or waiting after their shift has ended to punch out
+- Inflating their timesheet by punching into time card apps several minutes before starting work or waiting after their shift has ended to punch out.

-- Buddy punching – which occurs when employees clock in for a colleague or other worker on their behalf.
+- Buddy punching occurs when employees clock in for a colleague or other worker on their behalf.
 This often happens if an employee is running late or is planning to be absent for the day.

 - Taking extended breaks can be seen as time stealing if the employee claims to have worked the time in which they were actually on a break (including smoke breaks and unauthorized lunch breaks).
 Make sure to review the legislation and internal policies regarding breaks to understand what you are entitled to.